gabriwl165/python-web-framework/README.md

 loop.run_until_complete(server.serve_forever())
 ```

-* `loop.create_server` is an asyncio function that creates a server object but does not start it immediately.
-Instead, it returns a coroutine
+* `loop.create_server` is an asyncio function that creates a server object but doesn't start it immediately.
+Instead, it returns a coroutine.

-* `lambda: protocol` is a lambda function that returns the `protocol` (our server) to each client connection
+* `lambda: protocol` is a lambda function that returns the protocol (our server) for each client connection.

-* `loop.run_until_complete(server.serve_forever())` is used to run the asyncio event loop for incoming connections
+* `loop.run_until_complete(server.serve_forever())` is used to run the asyncio event loop continuously to handle incoming connections.

-Now our server should be running without any problem, let's make our first request to test him!.
+Now our server should be running without any problems.
+Let's make our first request to test it!

 ```python